 - Proactivity: compared to phone or email support, live chat gives you an opportunity to engage your website visitors with features like welcoming messages, offering discount codes or reaching out to clients who abandoned their carts.
 And this really works!

-- Multitasking: live chat has a great advantage over phone support – it allows you to have a few conversations at the same time.
+- Multitasking: live chat has a significant advantage over phone support – it allows you to have multiple conversations at the same time.
 An experienced live chat operator can handle as much as 5 conversations at the same time, without the loss of quality or making the customer wait for the reply too long.

 - Wait times: they’re short, because conversations take place in the real time, which leads to short handling times.
-And it makes your customer love you!
+And it makes your customers love you!

-- Speed of writing: it’s faster than email, but it’s still slower than phone conversation.
+- Speed of writing: it’s faster than email, but it’s still slower than a phone conversation.

 - Scripting: with live chat having a lot of automation and chatbot options, you can easily fall into the trap of sending scripted and generic responses.
 And it can be a little disappointing to your customers.